 Dr. Susanne Zeilinger-Migsich

-Susanne loves to observe microorganisms interacting with each other and eavesdropping on their chemical communication.
+Susanne loves to observe the interaction of microorganisms and listen to their chemical communication.

 Dr. Thorsten Schwerte

-Thorsten is fascinated by mathematics and physics behind dynamic processes and microstructures.
+Thorsten is fascinated by mathematics and physics of dynamic processes and microstructures.

 Dr. Suzanne Kapelari